 Check inventions with a patent attorney before discarding it as obvious In determining patentability of a claim which defines the scope of your invention, two major hurdles must be overcome, specifically, the invention must be (1) novel (i.e., new) and (2) non-obviousness.
 Novelty is fairly easy to establish.
 Novelty exists if all of the elements of the claimed invention … [Read more...]

 After brainstorming keywords related to your invention and finding a list of relevant classes and subclasses, search the United States Patent and Trademark Office databases or a third party patent document database (e.g., freepatentsonline.com) for relevant patent documents.
-Limitations on search Upon filing of a patent application, the patent application remains secret for a … [Read more...]
+Limitations on search Upon the filing of a patent application, the patent application remains secret … [Read more...]

 In this stage of the patent search, brainstorm as many keywords related to your invention.
 The brainstorming session should be inclusive.
 There will be additional time later during the search process to eliminate keywords that are not particularly useful.
 Heteronyms Heteronyms are words that have the same spelling but different meanings.
 The patent search is a keyword … [Read more...]